CityofToronto/bdit_data-sources/bluetooth/update/README.md

 `length`			- Length of the route in metres

 ## Preparatory Tables and Steps

-The following steps are utilized to create segments
+The following steps are utilized to create segments:

 1. Get start and end geom for each analysis_id using the provided lat and lon
 2. Create table with detector_id, detector_geom, centreline_int_id
 3. Join the detector's geometry to the closest centreline intersection